jimmejardine/qiqqa-open-source/docs-src/Progress in Development/Considering the Way Forward/Qiqqa Sniffer - or how to access Google Scholar et al.md

   That's a bigger project initially as we'll have to redo the entire UI in HTML5/CSS/JS, but it would be portable, at least in *theory*.

-  Trouble there is that `<iframe>` is **out** to serve as a Google Scholar embed function, since Scholar and friends have similar checks and restrictions built in server-side to what's described here (emphasis mine): https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Other_embedding_technologies#Security_concerns
+  Trouble there is that `<iframe>` is **out** to serve as a Google Scholar embed function, since Scholar and friends have similar checks and restrictions built in server-side to what's described here (emphasis mine): [MDN: From object to iframe — other embedding technologies: Security Concerns](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Other_embedding_technologies#Security_concerns)

     > A quick example first though — try loading the previous example we showed above into your browser — you can find it live on Github (see the source code too.)
 You won't actually see anything displayed on the page, and if you look at the Console in the browser developer tools, you'll see a message telling you why.
+In Firefox, you'll get told
+    >
+    > > **Load denied by X-Frame-Options: https://developer.mozilla.org/en-US/docs/Glossary does not permit framing.**
+    >
-In Firefox, you'll get told **Load denied by X-Frame-Options: https://developer.mozilla.org/en-US/docs/Glossary does not permit framing.
-This is because the developers that built MDN have included a setting on the server that serves the website pages to disallow them from being embedded inside `<iframe>`s** (see [Configure CSP directives](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Other_embedding_technologies#Configure_CSP_directives), below. [+](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) [+](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) ) This makes sense — an entire MDN page doesn't really make sense to be embedded in other pages unless you want to do something like embed them on your site and claim them as your own — or attempt to steal data via clickjacking, which are both really bad things to do.
+    > **This is because the developers that built MDN have included a setting on the server that serves the website pages to disallow them from being embedded inside `<iframe>`s** (see [Configure CSP directives](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Other_embedding_technologies#Configure_CSP_directives), below. [+](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) [+](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) ) This makes sense — an entire MDN page doesn't really make sense to be embedded in other pages unless you want to do something like embed them on your site and claim them as your own — or attempt to steal data via clickjacking, which are both really bad things to do.
 Plus if everybody started to do this, all the additional bandwidth would start to cost Mozilla a lot of money.
     >

 ## So it's CEF's `<webview>` or bust.